Brad19/LendiTest/README.md

   for Search functionality
 - I've also imported couple of assets to fulfill the image requirments since the assets are not provided.
 - I've included axios library as the REST API service, which is very popular and robust.
 - I've include unit tests for coverage and make sure that the deliverables are properly tested.
-To help that i've used the library called react-native-testing-library which is very popular and efficient in performing unit tests
+To help that i've used the library called react-native- testing-library which is very popular and efficient in performing unit tests

-Improvements:
-* Due to time constraints, I could not implement  the following other advanced features in the app mentioned as an optional requirements
-  - Display News & comments time stamp from now (e.g. 8h, 2 days).
+- I've taken liberty to design my own Time line to display News & comments time stamp from now (e.g. 8h, 2 days).
 - Comments are displayed in a user-friendsly visual hierarchy.
 - Save favourite news.
 - Ability to display first level comments..

+Improvements:
-- Secondly we can onboard typescript to this project.
+- We can onboard typescript to this project.
 - There is not a requirement for a state management tool for now.
 But in general, if the project is big, bringing some state management tool would give benefits.
 - Add more unit test.